luiscarlosgph/how-to/docker/README.md

 How to run a Docker container of Ubuntu from Mac
 ------------------------------------------------

-You need to install Docker downloading it from [the Docker website](https://docs.docker.com/desktop/install/mac-install/).
+You need to install Docker first, download it from [the Docker website](https://docs.docker.com/desktop/install/mac-install/).

 1. Download the image of Ubuntu 22.04 LTS: